kkrt-labs/kakarot-ssj/docs/general/machine.md

   between the different execution contexts.
 - Each execution context has its own identifier `id`, which uniquely identifies it.
-- Each execution context has a `parent_context` field, which value is either a pointer to its parent execution context or `null`.
+- Each execution context has a `parent_ctx` field, which value is either a pointer to its parent execution context or `null`.
   - Each execution context has a `child_context` field, which value is either a pointer to its child execution context or `null`.